lacduong/TacLINK/README.md

 <img  width="600" src="https://github.com/lacduong/TacLINK/blob/master/model/CastingMold.PNG">
 </p>

-# (upcoming) The guide for implementation of TacLINK is coming soon ...
+# The guide for implementation the TacLINK is coming soon...

-# If the source is helpful for you.
-Please cite our paper

-L. V.  Duong and V. A. Ho, "Large-Scale Vision-Based Tactile Sensing for Robot Links: Design, Modeling, and Evaluation," in IEEE Transactions on Robotics, vol. 37, no. 2, pp. 390-403, April 2021, doi: 10.1109/TRO.2020.3031251.

 # Contact information

 Duong Van Lac
 Email: duonglacbk@gmail.com

+The work on this website is based on my volunteer work without any financial support and sponsorship, so it may take time to complete this website.
+If you interest please feel free to contact me.
+If the source is helpful for you, please support me by citing the paper.